batect/batect/README.md

   * means user doesn't see irrelevant error messages
 * logging
 * option to print full stack trace on non-fatal exceptions
-* for fatal exceptions (ie. crashes), add information on where to report the error
+* for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * use Docker API directly rather than using Docker CLI

 ## Future improvements